Advertisement

 There are numerous cakes made of layers of meringue, or circles of meringue, filled with mousse, custard, crème Chantilly (whipped cream) and/or fruit (see Pavlova).
 These can be considered a type of flourless cake.

-The meringue cake at right is filled with lemon butter cream.
+This meringue cake is filled with lemon butter cream.
 The recipe is available from the American Egg Board, aeb.org.

 These are not cakes but cookies: round balls of shortbread dusted in confectioner’s sugar.
 In the U.S., they are often called butter balls and made with finely-chopped nuts.
 The name “wedding cake” comes from the fact that the dusted-white cookies were traditionally served at weddings.